RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Builder.md

 The **Builder** is probably the core component of ProtoBuf.js.
 It resolves all type references, performs all the necessary checks and returns ready to use classes.
-A builder can be created from a .proto file (`ProtoBuf.protoFromFile`), a proto string (`ProtoBuf.protoFromString`) or from a JSON definition (`ProtoBuf.newBuilder`, `Builder#define/create`).
-The later does not even require the .proto parser to be included ([see](https://github.com/dcodeIO/ProtoBuf.js/wiki/Builder#using-json-without-the-proto-parser)).
+A builder can be created from a .proto file (`ProtoBuf.protoFromFile`), a proto string (`ProtoBuf.protoFromString`) or from a JSON definition (`ProtoBuf.newBuilder`, `Builder#define/create`, [see](https://github.com/dcodeIO/ProtoBuf.js/wiki/Builder#using-json-without-the-proto-parser)).
+The later does not even require the .proto parser to be included.

 #### Using .proto files ####